 Funeral services can vary.
 Some may use religious songs or songs that were meaningful to the deceased.
 Poems may be printed in the program or read aloud by guests.
 Guests may also choose to share personal stories about the deceased.
 Use these links for ideas on how you would like your loved one’s services to flow.

-Determine style of service
+Determine the style of the service

 Determine who will play a role in the service